 Just like New Electronics, Pickering Electronics, the manufacturer of high-quality reed relays, is also celebrating its 50th anniversary this year.
 Pickering Electronics was founded in 1968 by the late John Moore.
-Five decades later its future is looking bright, with sales in 2017 up by 30% on the previous year.
+Five decades later its future is looking bright, with sales in 2017 up by 30% from the previous year.

 “Fifty years of designing, manufacturing and distributing reed relays means that we have a very good understanding of the product we are selling and consider ourselves to be the leaders in reed relay technology,” said Graham Dale, technical director at Pickering Electronics.